 Every summer, for almost 60 years, the Festival brings top actors to this tiny town to perform in exciting versions of the classics and new works by gifted playwrights.
 It’s worth a trip to Williamstown to see a production.
 (It’s also fun to spot big-name stars eating in the local cafés.)

 Dining Options: Along Spring Street, in the center of town, there are lots of nice little shops, galleries, and eateries.
-Or try the Gala Steakhouse at Orchards Hotel.

-Spent the Night: Orchards Hotel
+Spent the Night: Plenty of charming accommodations.

 Getting There: Drive or from New York (Penn Station), take an Amtrak train to the Albany station (about 2 ½ hrs, with stunning views of the Hudson River along the way).
 Then, a taxi or car service to Williamstown, about an hour.
 (Abbott Limo Service: 413/243-1645) Also, bus connections run between Pittsfield and Williamstown.